Jeremy Ayers

 Jeremy Ayers (1948 – October 24, 2016) was an American artist, writer, photographer, and musician.

-Ayers was a member of the Athens, Georgia, creative community, published three books of photography, and co-wrote songs for The B-52's and R.E.M.
+A member of the Athens, Georgia, creative community, Ayers was a Warhol superstar under the name Sylva Thinn early in his career and wrote a column for Andy Warhol's Interview magazine.
+He published three books of photography, and co-wrote songs for the B-52's and R.E.M.
 In 2021, a newly discovered species of ant (Strumigenys ayersthey) was named in his honor.

 Life and death

-Born Charles Jeremy Ayers, he grew up in Athens, Georgia where his father Robert H. Ayers taught theology at the University of Georgia.
-He became involved (as "Sylva Thinn") with Andy Warhol's Factory in the 1970s.
-Ayers wrote for Interview and published three books of photography (Aeronautica, 2011; Today in New York, 2011; and Occupy!, 2012), which featured scenes from Athens, New York City street life, and Occupy Wall Street.
+Born Charles Jerry Ayers, he grew up in Athens, Georgia.
+His father Robert H. Ayers was a civil rights advocate and taught theology at the University of Georgia.

-Ayers was credited as co-writer of "52 Girls" from the debut album of The B-52's.
+By the early 1970s, Ayers became involved with Andy Warhol's Factory as the androgynous "Sylva Thinn" (also written as "Silva Thin") and he wrote a column for Interview magazine.
+He also appeared in David Bailey's 1973 documentary on Warhol.

+In the late 1970s, Ayers returned to Athens.
+In the early 1980s, along with four friends, he founded the avant-garde band Limbo District, and was percussionist for the group.
+Ayers was also credited as co-writer of the song "52 Girls" by the B-52's, released as the B-side of their 1978 debut single and on their 1979 debut album.
 He also worked with fellow Athens musicians R.E.M., co-writing the song "Old Man Kensey" from the 1985 album Fables of the Reconstruction.

-His father Robert was a civil rights advocate and professor of religion at the University of Georgia.
+Ayers published three books of photography (Aeronautica, 2011; Today in New York, 2011; and Occupy!, 2012), which featured scenes from Athens, New York City street life, and Occupy Wall Street.

-On October 24, 2016, Ayers died unexpectedly of a seizure at the age of 68.
+Ayers died of a seizure at the age of 68 on October 24, 2016.